kufirre/iot-cybersecurity-seminar/README.md

 3. A WiFI access point (IEEE 802.11 b/g/n compatible) with internet access and with WPA2 personal or WPA3 personal mode.

 ### **Software**
-1. A chromium based browser.
+1. A **chromium** based browser.
 It is recommended to use Edge or Chrome browser.

 2. Install [**drivers**](https://ftdichip.com/drivers/vcp-drivers/) for the UART-to-USB chip on the Cordelia-I EV-board.

 3. The [**WE UART terminal**](https://www.we-online.com/components/products/media/674801).

 :warning: This tool works only on Windows platform.
-This tool may require installation of additional dotnet packages.
+This tool may require installation of dotnet runtime.
+If this is not already installed, please [download](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-6.0.36-windows-x64-installer) and install this package.

 :warning: If you are using any other platform, please use any serial terminal of choice or the built-in serial terminal from QuarkLink™.